scruffyte/profusion-mail/README.md

 Date: 09.07.25
 Content: Profusion Media Interview Task: Create a Dockerised Mail Server

-You may clone this repository with 'git clone
+You may clone this repository with 'git clone https://github.com/scruffyte/profusion-mail.git' This repository will be made private upon conclusion of the inverview.

 REQUIREMENTS: